 The IEP is a working document and attempts are made to develop consensus with respect to the expectations, strategies and assessment.
-In instances where parents/guardians continue to disagree with the IEP, the Principal follows the process below:
+In instances where parent(s)/guardian(s)s continue to disagree with the IEP, the Principal follows the process below:

-- convene parent(s)/guardian(s) meeting and school staff as required; - · consult with Student Services staff as required; and - meet with the appropriate area school Superintendent and the parent(s)/guardian(s) to resolve concerns and conclude the IEP development.
+- convene parent(s)/guardian(s) meeting and school staff as required; - consult with Student Services staff as required; and - meet with the appropriate area school Superintendent and the parent(s)/guardian(s) to resolve concerns and conclude the IEP development.